decentral1se/tasty-discover/README.md

 #### Testing
 `tasty-discover` uses `tasty-discover` to test itself.
-I'd like to see your changes tested in the `integration-test` and/or `test/` folders, where applicable.
-If you think the feature is applicable to a wide audience, you could add it to the `tasty-discover-example` as well.
+I'd like to see your changes tested in the `integration-test/` and/or `test/` folders, where applicable.
+If you think the feature is applicable to a wide audience, you could add it to the `example/` folder as well.

 You can run the tests as follows: